-Have you tried budgeting with your spouse and it has only led to stress and disagreements?
+Have you tried budgeting and it has only led to stress and frustration?

 If so, it’s not your fault!
 Most of us are taught a method of budgeting that is destined to fail.
 If you google “budgeting,” you will likely find an excel sheet where you list your income and expenses.
 It spits out the amount you are over or under for the month.
 And voila!
 You have a budget.

 THIS IS NOT A BUDGET.
 It’s a snapshot.
 It doesn’t take into consideration the timing of how we spend money or the different ways that we spend money.

 If you’ve only tried this type of budget, I understand why you’ve felt frustrated.
 You need a budgeting system that’s more expansive—one that goes beyond a point-in-time snapshot to help you take action.

 Your first step toward a more expansive budget is to organize your money.
 If you follow the steps I’m about to teach you, you’ll gain financial clarity so you’ll be able to start moving forward with confidence.